 This course provides an in-depth study of the development of Modern Europe, from the turn of the 20th century to the political and social upheavals of the Cold War, focusing on political, military, intellectual, and economic developments.

 Discussions are collaborative learning experiences.
 Therefore, the student will complete two Discussions throughout this course.
-The student is required to provide an initial thread in response to the provided topic for each forum.
+The student is required to provide an initial thread in response to the provided topic for each discussion.
 Each initial thread is to be 300 words in length and demonstrate course-related knowledge.
 In addition to the initial thread, the student is required to reply to two other classmates’ threads.
 Each reply should be 150 words.
 Each thread must include at least 2 scholarly citations in Turabian format.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
-Each quiz/exam will be open-book/open-notes, contain 25 multiple-choice and/or true-false questions, and have a 1 hour, 30 minute time limit.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
+Each quiz/exam will be open-book/open-notes, contain 32 multiple-choice and fill-in-the blank questions, and have a 1 hour time limit.